Screenshot.png

 kubectl get nodes

-Add & update Helm Repo
+Add & update Helm Repo, jetstack is the repo for cert-manager

 helm repo add jetstack https://charts.jetstack.io && helm repo update